Zywave/booster/src/_areas/design-system/components/dialogs.md

    * Secondary actions are to the left of the primary action
    * Tertiary actions are located on the far left
 <br>
-<docs-note style="margin-bottom: 0">The option for the footer to remain sticky has yet to be added to the Dialog in the toolkit. </docs-note>
+<docs-note style="margin-bottom: 0">The option for the footer to remain sticky has yet to be added to the Dialog in the toolkit.
+You can track our progress [here](https://gitlab.com/zywave/devkit/zui/zui/-/issues/399).</docs-note>
   </br>
 4. **Overlay:** The dark overlay covers the remainder of the page.
 Clicking into the darkness is one of the ways a user can dismiss a Dialog.